cplusplus/concurrency-ts/concurrency.2.md

     future<void> make_ready_future();

-*Effects:* The value that is passed in to the function is moved to the shared state of the returned function if it is an rvalue.
-Otherwise the value is copied to the shared state of the returned function.
+*Effects:* The value that is passed in to the function is moved to the shared state of the returned future if it is an rvalue.
+Otherwise the value is copied to the shared state of the returned future.

 *Returns:*